April is Testicular Cancer Awareness Month

 Testicular cancer most often develops in young and middle-aged men.
 In fact, it is the most common form of cancer in 20- to 35-year-old men.
 Fortunately, it is highly treatable and can often be cured, according to the National Cancer Institute (NCI).
 The five-year survival rate for men diagnosed with testicular cancer is about 95 percent, according to NCI.
 That makes it one of the most treatable types of cancer.

-The NCI’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that in 2023, approximately 9,190 men in the United States were diagnosed with testicular cancer.
-About 470 men died of the disease that year.
+The NCI’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that approximately 9,760 men in the United States will receive a diagnosis of testicular cancer in 2024.
+About 500 men will die of the disease this year.

 one person’s story